2013/14 Board of Directors - Photos and Bios below

 Deborah moved to Austin from Laredo, Texas and is First Vice-President for IBC Bank.
 Deborah was a ballet student in Laredo from the age of three, and went on to study ballet at the Peabody Conservatory of Music while attending college.
 While in Laredo, Deborah served on the boards of the Women's City Club, United Day School, and the Society of Martha Washington.
 She has a daughter, three sons and five grandchildren.

 Forrest Preece is a native Austinite who grew up seeing our town's ballet company perform on the cement stage at Zilker Hillside Theatre.
 He worked in the advertising business for thirty-nine years until he retired in 2005.
 The last twenty-eight years of his career, he ran Good Right Arm Advertising Agency.
-Currently, he is on the board of the Austin Convention & Visitors Bureau and the advisory board of Badgerdog Literary Publishing.
+Currently, he is on the board of the Austin Convention & Visitors Bureau.
 Forrest has served as a board member of The Austin Advertising Club and The Texas Hill Country Wine & Food Festival; was a board member and founder of Longhorn Associates (a support group for UT Women's Athletics); and has held leadership roles with other organizations.
 Forrest and his wife, Linda Ball, are now active dilettantes and do volunteer work for several non-profits; in his spare time, he writes a personalities column for West Austin News.